CrazyBunQnQ/CrazyTranslate/README.md

 CrazyTranslate is a JSBox script for Google translation.
 It is light and fast, realizing the function of approximate delimit word translation.

+> Use `translate.google.cn` for translation so support in mainland China.

 ### What can do

 - [recommended] Select text and share to JSBox for quick translation.